AaltoSciComp/scicomp-docs/triton/help.rst

 For private issues you can also contact us via `our email alias`__ (available from our Wiki page - login required).
-This is primarily intended for specific issues such as requesting new accounts, quotas, etc.  Please avoid using personal emails as people may be absent.
-You will get the fastest response via the tracker, and more people may be able to provide hints.
+This is primarily intended for specific issues such as requesting new accounts, quotas, etc.  Please avoid sending personal mails directly to admins, because it is best for all admins to be aware of issues, people may be absent, and personal emails are likely to be lost.

+Most general issues should be reported to the issue tracker instead, not by email.
+Email is primarily for accounts related queries.

 __ https://wiki.aalto.fi/display/Triton/Getting+help